aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

         make deploy_dc2_cvp

-    The command executed successfully, but we need to go through the change control process within Cloudvision to deploy the change.
+    The command should execute successfully, but we need to go through the change control process within Cloudvision to deploy the change.

 #. **Create, approve, and execute the change within Cloudvision**